 - The test results provide an insight into the capabilities and shortcomings of the students.
 Hence, students can be guided about ways to overcome their shortcomings and achieve success in academic programs of the future.

 CAAP reporting is a comprehensive process.
 Along with the evaluation of students, the score report makes it possible to use the result of the examination in various ways.
 This is due to the following features of CCAP reporting.

 - CAAP Standard Reporting Package – This includes Institutional Summary Report, Student Score Report, Certificates of Achievement and Student Roster Report.
 These reports are issued after each administration of the test.

 - CAAP Linkage Reports – These reports indicate the change in the mental abilities of students after undertaking the general educational program of the college.

-- CAAP Content Analysis Report – This report helps to explicitly identify the weaknesses and strengths of the students in each content area of the CAAP test modules.
+- CAAP Content Analysis Report – This report helps to identify explicitly the weaknesses and strengths of the students in each content area of the test modules.